Will AI be a game changer for the sports industry?

 Published on 2nd Aug 2022

-Artificial intelligence is increasingly used in myriad ways in sport, but it is not yet clear how looming regulation will affect the sector
+Artificial intelligence is increasingly used in sport, but it is not yet clear how looming regulation will affect the sector

 It is not always apparent how much some industries rely on artificial intelligence (AI) and usage of this technology varies by individual economic sector.
 The sports industry is a good example.
 According to Allied Market Research in 2020, global AI in sports was valued at USD 1.4b, with projected growth of another USD 19.2b by 2030.